microsoft/fluent-ui-react/.github/test-a-feature.md

 yarn just perf-test
 ```

+After running `perf-test`, results can be viewed in the `packages/perf-test/dist` folder with the main entry file being `packages/perf-test/dist/perfCounts.html`.

 There are more detailed commands as well (these must be run from `packages/perf-test` directory):

 | Command | Description |